 The Big Horn comes equipped with the same stock engine and transmission system as the Tradesman.
 It has all of the same features as the Tradesman except where upgrades and additions have been made.
 It is otherwise the same when it comes to mechanical features and performance specs.

 On the outside, the Big Horn now comes with a defrosting feature for the side mirrors.
 The front headlights can be upgraded to LED models for the Big Horn.
 The grille gets a glossy black paint job with some chrome trim.
 It comes outfitted with 18-inch steel wheels that also sport some chrome trim.

 On the inside, the Big Horn offers some new interior color schemes.
 These are called Mountain Brown and Black with Light Frost Beige.
 Cloth upholstery is now standard instead of the vinyl found on the Tradesman.
 This trim also has an available 8-way power-adjustable driver's seat.

 The Big Horn comes with the same infotainment system as before.
 It also has the option to upgrade this to Ram's Uconnect 4 System.
 The audio system automatically gets two additional speakers for this trim level.
 That brings the total up to six.
 There are more cup holders and small-item storage spaces once you move up to this trim.

 Remote Keyless Entry now comes standard.
 All of the driver-assist features and safety features return for the Big Horn.
 An upgraded security alarm is available.
 The Big Horn also adds on a Trailer Brake Control.

-Compare the 2021 Ram 3500 Big Horn vs Laramie Trim Levels.
-What Is the Difference?
+Compare the 2021 Ram 3500 Big Horn vs Laramie - What is the Difference?